Network and Panel Quantile Effects Via Distribution Regression: Fixed Effects Estimation and Uniform Inference

 and estimate the parameters for each $y$ by conditional maximum likelihood with fixed effects.
 Thus, $\widehat \theta(y) := (\widehat \beta(y),$ $\widehat \alpha_1(y), \ldots, \widehat \alpha_I(y),$ $\widehat \gamma_1(y), \ldots, \widehat \gamma_{J}(y))$, the \textit{fixed effects distribution regression estimator} of $\theta(y) := (\beta(y),$ $\alpha_1(y), \ldots, \alpha_I(y),$ $\gamma_1(y), \ldots, \gamma_{J}(y))$, is obtained as

 for $y \in \mY$.
 When the link function is the normal or logistic distribution, the previous program is concave and smooth in parameters and therefore has good computational properties.
-See \cite{FernandezValWeidner2016} and \cite{CFW-16} for a discussion of computation of logit and probit regressions with two-way effects.
+See \cite{FernandezValWeidner2016}, \cite{CFW-16} and \cite{alpaca17} for a discussion on computation of logit and probit regressions with two-way effects and available software.

 The quantile functions and effects are estimated via plug-in rule, i.e.,

 where

 and